ibadetazemi/-Tableau-Project/README.md

 ### (Step 8) Present your dashboard)

 ## Results
 (Fill in which Option you chose, either 1 or 2.
 List the dataset you selected for the project if you selected Option 2.
 Also, discuss the visualizations you created, and why.
-For Option 2, also identify what your data question was, and how you went through the prompts.)
+For Option 2, also identify what your data question was, and how you went through the prompts.
+Answer: I chose option 2 and the dataset I selected was AirBnb.
+I had created 5 visualisations and I chose them because they draw interesting insights and address some questions.)

 Airbnb Insights Data Visualization (Tableau)
 I am analyzing Airbnb dataset of New York City to draw interesting insights and address some questions.